 within the stream may pull the float under from time to time, though.
 For fishing weighted nymphs in a stream, a porcupine quill float may be a little too sensitive.

 When you have the desired length of line between the tubing and the hook, insert the sharp, dark end of the quill into the tubing.
-Because of the barbs on the quill, it will stay in the tube and the tube will stay where you place it on the line.
-If you want to move it or when it comes time to take it off at the end of the day you will find it can be pulled out of the tubing, but it is not easy.
+Because of the microscopic barbs on the quill, it will stay in the tube and the tube will stay where you place it on the line.
+If you want to move it or when it comes time to take it off at the end of the day you will find that the quill can be pulled out of the tubing, but it is not easy.

 I'm not an expert on floats or float fishing.
 I'm presenting the concept of porcupine quill floats with the smaller American porcupine quills for a few reasons.
 I think they'll work great for micro fishing.
 Tenkara anglers who do want to use indicators will find them to be much easier to cast than what they are using now.
 Finally, there's something about using a porcupine quill for a float that's kind of like using horsehair for a line.
 It just appeals to me (but it also works pretty nicely).

 The only problem is that I haven't yet found a source for the thin vinyl or PVC tubing.
 The tubing I used for this test came from a package of the Owner tanago floats.
 I'm working on it.

 I have found a source for thin tubing and a source for more porcupine quills.
 There's more product testing to be done, but TenkaraBum brand Porcupine Quill Micro Fishing Floats may be on the horizon.

 I tried fishing with the porcupine quill floats in a fairly placid stream.
 I found it very hard to get the weight right.
 If I had enough to cock the float (get it to float vertically rather than on its side), it was pulled under just by current differentials between the surface current and the slower, swirling currents underneath the surface where the fly was.
 I later took off all the weight and fished with an unweighted wet fly and the quill laying on its side.